yamatt/blog/content/blog/public-wifi-vs-personal-vpns.md

 The final part really is discoverability.
 This is your likelihood of accessing a personal VPN service vs a public WiFi service.

 A personal VPN service would typically be a one-to-one relationship between consumer and business.
 Where as there are a lot of public WiFi providers.
-In the UK public WiFi providers are usually from big telecoms providers such as [Virgin Media](https://tfl.gov.uk/campaign/station-wifi), [BT](https://www.btwifi.co.uk/) and [Sky](https://www.sky.com/wifi), but they could also in a small cafe that use an ad-hoc PSK printed on a menu or posted on a wall.
+In the UK public WiFi services are usually from big telecoms providers such as [Virgin Media](https://tfl.gov.uk/campaign/station-wifi), [BT](https://www.btwifi.co.uk/) and [Sky](https://www.sky.com/wifi), but they could also in a smaller shops be an ad-hoc PSK posted on a wall, or printed on a menu.
 You may use several in a year (or used to).
-However a personal VPN service can be accessed from anywhere at any time, as well as being heavily advertised, meaning you are more likely to use it.
+However a personal VPN service can be accessed from anywhere at any time.

 I think it's also a likely scenario that if you were new to personal VPN services you would probably [perform a search for the best providers](https://www.techradar.com/uk/vpn/best-vpn) which is really just a list of affiliate links and the one at the top probably gives the author the largest share of the referral fee, but you might not choose the top one because they're the most expensive, so maybe the 5th one?
 Then at some point down the road that company isn't doing so well and gets bought out by someone not so reputable, and [sunk cost fallacy](https://en.wikipedia.org/wiki/Escalation_of_commitment) says you're going to stick with it anyway.

 ## Moot Points

-There are some security considerations  that both public WiFi services and personal VPN services.
+There are some security considerations that both public WiFi services and personal VPN services share.
 It's worth drawing those out here as some may see them as one providing an advantage of one over another.

 ### HTTPS